Ballistic missile program of Iran: History

 In February 2025, Iran appeared to be rearming its missile program.
 A ship carrying 1,000 tons of sodium perchlorate, a chemical crucial for solid propellant production in missiles, arrived at the Iranian port of Bandar Abbas.
 This shipment could facilitate the production of propellant for about 260 Kheibar Shekan missiles or around 200 Martyr Hajj Qassem Soleimani ballistic missiles.
 The shipment highlights Iran's continuing dependence on international sources for critical materials.

-In June 2025, during the Iran-Israel war, according to The Economist, out of 500 missiles fired by Iran, 6% hit built-up areas.
+In June 2025, during the Twelve-Day War, The Economist reported that 6% of 500 missiles fired by Iran towards Israel hit built-up areas.